Adam Boulton: Sky News

 Boulton left the role of Sky News' political editor before the 2014 Scottish independence referendum to become its Editor-at-large.
 He had been political editor for 25 years and five general elections.
-His successor in the role was Faisal Islam and then Beth Rigby, who succeeded Mr Islam in 2019 when he left for the BBC.
+His successor in the role was Faisal Islam and then Beth Rigby, who succeeded Islam in 2019 when he left for the BBC.

 Since 2017, Boulton has presented All Out Politics on Sky News, from 9 am to 11 am, Monday to Friday.
 He also maintains a blog on the Sky News website and presents Week in Review.
 Additionally, he presents a review of Prime Minister's Questions on a Wednesday evening, with regular guests to discuss the performance of ministers involved in the House of Commons earlier in the day and more seriously, the legislation and ideas that they present to the House.

-He has written for newspapers and magazines including The Times, Sunday Times, Guardian, Spectator, New Statesman and Independent.
+He has written for newspapers and magazines including The Times, The Sunday Times, The Guardian, The Spectator, the New Statesman and The Independent.
 He has been a guest of programmes such as Newsnight, Bremner, Bird and Fortune and Have I Got News for You.
 He has interviewed every British Prime Minister from David Cameron back to Sir Alec Douglas-Home.

 On 10 November 2021, Boulton announced he would be leaving Sky News at the end of the year.
 In an interview with The Times, he explained: "It looks like the direction which Sky News wants to go over the next few years is not one that's a particularly good fit for me.
 Sky News head John Ryley believes the future of news is digital, is on the platform for phones and is very strongly based around data journalism.
 At that point you do start thinking".

+Post Sky

-In April 2022, Boulton has become a regular panellist on the TalkTV (British TV channel) programme 'The News Desk with Tom Newton Dunn'.
+In April 2022, Boulton became a regular panellist on the TalkTV programme 'The News Desk with Tom Newton Dunn'.